dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

-All of this contrasts my own values (to a greater degree in the past) because I like being exposed to all kinds of people, regardless of weather they would be positive or negative -- mostly because i want to learn about them.
+All of this contrasts my own values (to a greater degree in the past) because I like being exposed to all kinds of people, regardless of whether they would be positive or negative -- mostly because i want to learn about them.
 Isolation also bears a cost and if you're always around people you've carefully chosen, can you really say that you "know" people?
 Honestly, living life in such a guarded, cautious